Gray Divorce: What to Consider When You’re Divorcing Later in Life

 |Article

 Divorce rates for those over 50 are the highest they've ever been, having more than doubled since 1990.
 Divorce among middle-aged and older adults is so popular now that researchers have a term for it: gray divorce.
-Today, more than 1 in 4 people getting divorced in the U.S are over the age of 50.
+According to a recent NBC News article, today more than 1 in 4 people getting divorced in the U.S. are over the age of 50.

 For couples facing a “gray divorce,” especially those in long-term marriages (more than 17 years) or where there is no prenuptial agreement, the spouses will probably need to take several complex issues into consideration, including: